How to Gain Confidence to Speak in Public: 11 Easy Tips (2026)

 We think that we have to be perfect in public speaking.
 When the truth is that we make our flaws, and the audience appreciates honesty, not perfection.

-You know that everybody has a fear of public speaking—even great speakers have it in the beginning.
+You know that everybody has stage anxiety—even great speakers have it in the beginning.
 The only difference is that some passionate people face that fear, while some people run away from it.

 Has this ever happened to you?
 Friend, it has happened to me.
 When I was a child, I had a lot of confidence, but as I grew up, I don’t know, whatever I have written, I felt it.